MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/browse-your-metadata.md

 ---
-title: "Browse the metadata for your organization (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Browse definitions for your organization (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "You can use the Metadata Browser to view tables and their properties in Microsoft Dataverse.
 The Metadata Browser is a managed solution you can download and install on your organization." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 03/16/2021